copier-org/copier/CONTRIBUTION.md

 Copier currently has no way to preview how a template renders during development.
-To see any changes, a developer must commit their changes, push to GitHub, switch to a downstream project, run `copier update`, and observe the output — then repeat the entire cycle for every fix.
+To see any changes, a developer must commit their changes, push to GitHub, switch to a downstream project, run `copier update`, and observe the output, then repeat the entire cycle for every fix.
 This makes template development extremely slow and tedious.

 ### Expected Behavior